- Accommodations for Students

 University of California, San Francisco School of Medicine

 Dr. Meeks is on faculty with the University of California, San Francisco School of Medicine where she is an Assistant Professor of Medicine and Director for Medical Student Disability Services.
-She is co-founder and President elect of the Coalition for Disability Access in Health Science and Medical Education and co-editor and an author of The Guide to Assisting Students with Disabilities: Equal Access in Health Science and Professional Education, the seminal text on inclusion of individuals with disabilities in health science programs.
+She is co-founder of the Coalition for Disability Access in Health Science and Medical Education and co-editor and an author of The Guide to Assisting Students with Disabilities: Equal Access in Health Science and Professional Education, the seminal text on inclusion of individuals with disabilities in health science programs.

 In addition to her work in higher education, Dr. Meeks lends her expertise through trainings and policy development for educational and government organizations including the Association of American Medical Colleges (AAMC), the National Security Agency (NSA), the Central Intelligence Agency (CIA), the Association of Higher Education and Disabilities (AHEAD), and the American Association for the Advancement of Science (AAAS).
 Currently her work focuses on developing computer simulations for use in remediating medical students’ communication skills and improving access to medical education for students with disabilities.